Who we are:

 Key Stage 3 Curriculum

-At the start of each half term students will participate in a week of fitness training before moving onto the next sport on the curriculum.
+At the start of each half term students will participate in fitness training before moving onto the next sport on the curriculum.

-KS3 students will undertake 3 lessons of a theory topic which aims to develop knowledge and understanding of key areas of PE and also engages students who may find the practical element more challenging or not as engaging.
+KS3 students, sets 1 - 5 students will undertake three lessons of a theory topic which aims to develop knowledge and understanding of key areas of PE and also engages students who may find the practical element more challenging or not as engaging.
 This is an assessed topic.

-Year 9 will be assessed in sports leadership to improve leadership skills, confidence and also promote different roles within the sports industry.
+Year 9 will be introduced to sports leadership, this is to develop leadership skills, confidence and also promote different roles within the sports industry.
+This will also prepare them for year 10 core PE and sports studies.

-Compulsory activities for KS3 students: Basketball, Football, Netball, Rugby, Health related fitness athletics and Table Tennis.
+Compulsory activities for KS3 students: Basketball, Football, Netball, Rugby, Health related fitness, Athletics, Net Wall Sports, Dance, outdoor adventurous activities and fitness/HRF.

-Optional activities for KS3 students: Handball, Dodgeball, Rounders, Softball, Tennis, Badminton, Cricket, Gymnastics and Dance.
+Optional activities for KS3 students: Handball, Dodgeball, Rounders, Softball, Tennis, Badminton, Cricket, Gymnastics, Walk and Talk, Table Tennis, Boccia, Yoga and Step Aerobics.

 Key stage 4